Incredible Italian American dishes you would never find in Italy

 Italian roots, American flair

-We've based our ranking on the enduring popularity of each dish, and on the opinions of our well-travelled (and well-fed) team.
+We've based our ranking on the enduring popularity of each dish, and on the opinions of our well-traveled (and well-fed) team.
 The list is unavoidably subjective.

-In the US, a classic Italian dressing combines olive oil, vinegar, Parmesan and garlic – and herbs and spices including basil, oregano, parsley and chilli pile on the flavour.
-It’s tasty, versatile and an essential recipe that everyone should have in their back pocket.
-It’s also American, and is likely to have been invented around the 1940s.
+In the US, a classic Italian dressing combines olive oil, vinegar, Parmesan, and garlic – and herbs and spices including basil, oregano, parsley, and chili pile on the flavor.
+It’s tasty, versatile, and an essential recipe that everyone should have in their back pocket.
+It’s also American, and it's likely to have been invented around the 1940s.
 There are two people who claim to have created it (both of whom say they were inspired by their Italian mothers’ recipes): Phillip Sollomi, who owned the Wish-Bone Restaurant in Kansas City, Missouri, and Florence Hanna, whose husband Ken ran Ken’s Steakhouse in Framingham, Massachusetts.

 Beautiful as a standalone sauce but also the base for many Italian American dishes, marinara sauce (sometimes called gravy) is a real staple.
-This bright red pasta sauce is fairly simple, made with tomatoes, garlic, herbs and onions, although there are variations that might add capers, olives, spices and even a little wine.
-The Italian original is called alla marinara and typically contains tomatoes, olive oil, basil, garlic and oregano.
+This bright red pasta sauce is fairly simple, made with tomatoes, garlic, herbs, and onions, although there are variations that might add capers, olives, and spices.
+The Italian original is called alla marinara and typically contains tomatoes, olive oil, basil, garlic, and oregano.

-The bright colours and flavours of spring give pasta primavera its fresh look and taste.
-Seasonal vegetables – such as peas, asparagus, leeks and courgettes – add a lightness to the pasta, together with fresh basil, parsley and oregano.
+The bright colors and flavors of spring give pasta primavera its fresh look and taste.
+Seasonal vegetables – such as peas, asparagus, leeks, and zucchini – add a lightness to the pasta, together with fresh basil, parsley, and oregano.
 Despite the very Italian name, the dish was first served at Le Cirque, a restaurant in New York City.
 Chef Jean Vergnes and owner Sirio Maccioni put it on the menu in the 1970s, and the rest is history.

 Italian wedding soup originally had nothing to do with weddings at all.
-Its name comes from a slight mistranslation of minestra maritata, meaning 'married broth'.
-This soup was a marriage of flavours, tying together meat, vegetables and broth to create a meal that’s the perfect example of cocina povera (poor kitchen), making the most of what’s available.
+Its name comes from a slight mistranslation of minestra maritata, meaning 'married broth.'
+This soup was a marriage of flavors, tying together meat, vegetables, and broth to create a meal that’s the perfect example of cucina povera (poor kitchen), making the most of what’s available.
 However, the mistranslation turned out to be a happy accident, as wedding soup is now served at many Italian American weddings.

 Italians are no strangers to the joys of stuffed pasta shells (conchiglie ripiene), but this spinach and ricotta version has become especially known and loved in Italian American cuisine.
 What seems like a simple dish at first glance requires skill to prevent a soggy mess, as two ingredients with great potential for wetness are married together.
 Once the filling is mixed and artfully stuffed into the shells, the whole thing is drowned in marinara sauce, topped with cheese (naturally), then baked until bubbling and crispy around the edges.